 - you will be treated fairly by the Developer and their Agents

-- you will be given clear and reliable information about the New Home and the purchase process
+- you will be given clear and reliable information on which to make informed decisions about purchasing a New Home

-- you will know what standards of construction & service level to expect from the Developer
+- you will know what service levels to expect from the Developer (and their Agent)

 - you will receive clear advice about the main aspects of the New Home that you will need to maintain

 - you will know how to access timely arrangements for resolving Disputes if you are dissatisfied